Views From The Captain’s Chair! Episode Fifteen: The Writer’s Obligation?

 He is the author of the bestselling Z-Burbia series for Severed Press as well as the Apex Trilogy (DEAD MECH, The Americans, Metal and Ash), Bethany and the Zombie Jesus, Stark- An Illustrated Novella, and the forthcoming YA zombie novel Little Dead Man, and Teen horror novel Intentional Haunting (both by Permuted Press).

 Posted on April 16, 2014, in Views From The Captain's Chair! and tagged apocalypse, bible, drabble, fiction, future, genre, indie publishing, jake, Jake Bible, publishing, science, science fiction, scifi, undead, writing, zombies.
 Bookmark the permalink.
-2 Comments.
+Comments Off on Views From The Captain’s Chair!
+Episode Fifteen: The Writer’s Obligation?.